MEMBERS AND FRIENDS

 - Paint forward deck-with anti-slip sand in paint.
 (Tile red) (If weather permits).

-- Paint Elmers room (with radar equipment and array) – port side was painted with white primer two or more years ago – it now needs a coat of white paint
+- Port side was painted with white primer two or more years ago – it now needs a coat of white paint

-- Paint ceiling in upper engine room – after safe scaffolding is designed and created (See Joe and Tony Musial)
+- Paint ceiling in upper engine room – A wood platform was constructed last year by Joe and Tony Musial.Thank you, Guys!!

 *Please Note: The tasks below will need to be done later on Sunday as we exit the ship

-- Paint Red rails on stairs in boiler room going up to engine room (Need to be painted red (or Yellow for caution and for safety reasons).
+- Touch up / paint red railings on stairs in boiler room going up to engine room (Need to be painted red (or Yellow for caution and for safety reasons).
+(This is a summer job by one person)!

 Mechanical Repairs- High Priority:

-- A plan and estimate was created for updating On-Off Switch and old fuse box in the main and lower engine room on the following Equipment:
+- A plan was established last year about the On-Off Switch and old fuse box in the main and lower engine room on the following Equipment:

 Switch to turn on electric motor, electric starter box, hour meter if applicable and replacement of older fuse box with newer breaker box for electric motor that runs the main engine.
 Replacement of wiring as needed or to bring it up to code.
 Replace electric motor.
 (Electric Motor specs – 10 HP, 230 V, 45 AMP 1750 RPM).
-(Motor cannot be installed until Jacking gears are installed)!
-(Thank you Mike Stone)!
+(Motor cannot be installed until Jacking gears are installed)! *See Dale Koziol, Leader of this Task.

 - Create Manual to indicate lubrication points of main engine along with photos. - Tim Pranke – Leader.